 six workshop offerings

-The six 2017-18 workshops, For Organizational Success, offer frequent learning and networking opportunities for staff and board members of Evanston nonprofits and organizations.
+The six 2017-18 workshops, For Organizational Success, offered frequent learning and networking opportunities for staff and board members of Evanston nonprofits and organizations.
 Facilitated by experts, the workshops are offered free of charge, and advance registration is required.
-REGISTER NOW
+Future workshops will be announced soon.

-The workshops will be held at One Rotary Center, 1560 Sherman Ave., Evanston.
+The workshops were held at One Rotary Center, 1560 Sherman Ave., Evanston.

 morning workshop 8am breakfast and networking; 8:15-9:30am program